javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 alert( double(3) ); // 6
 ```

-If there are no arguments, we can put empty parentheses:
+If there are no arguments, we can insert empty parentheses:

 ```js run
 let sayHi = () => alert("Hello!");